fenago/ml-scikit-keras-tensorflow/labs/lab_9.md

     detection is particularly useful in detecting defects in manufacturing, or for *fraud detection*.

-For semi-supervised learning

-:   If you only have a few labels, you could
+For semi-supervised learning: If you only have a few labels, you could
     perform clustering and propagate the labels to all the instances in the same cluster.
 This technique can greatly increase the number of labels available for a subsequent supervised learning algorithm, and thus improve its performance.

-For search engines

-:   Some search engines let you search for images
+For search engines: Some search engines let you search for images
     that are similar to a reference image.
 To build such a system, you would first apply a clustering algorithm to all the images in your database; similar images would end up in the same cluster.
 Then when